ocaml/opam/doc/pages/Manual.md

        `<pkgname>` to `depends:` field.
     2. `pin-depends:` are NOT transitive, that is, `pin-depends:` of packages getting pinned through `pin-depends:` are ignored
-    3. they won't get updated on `opam update`, the users will need to use `opam pin` or `opam install|upgrade DIR` again to get the new pins if the field has changed.
+    3. They won't get updated on `opam update`, the users will need to use `opam pin` or `opam install|upgrade DIR` again to get the new pins if the field has changed.
 Even then, this won't unpin any packages that would have been removed from `pin-depends:`.